yolken/yolken-blog/site/_posts/2021-01-17-great-engineer-onboarding.md

 ### Lightweight, team-driven

-An alternative to having structured, multi-week training programs is to push most of the learning process onto individual teams.
+An alternative to having structured, multi-week training programs is to push most of the learning onto individual teams.
 After a few days of general orientation, new engineers go and sit with their assigned teams and start an onboarding process that's customized by their manager for their specific role.